DataDog/integrations-core/docs/dev/log_integration.md

 4. In the **Group** field, enter the name of the new group, and select **New group**.
 5. Click **Update**.

 See the [default standard attribute list][6] for the standard Datadog attributes under their specific groups.
-Standard attributes do not need to be added as facets and will be added automatically.
-They will appear in the facet list once the log pipeline has been published.
+Standard attributes do not need to be added as facets and are added automatically.
+They appear in the facet list once the log pipeline has been published.

 ## Review and deploy the integration